y-kent/Build-a-Burger/README.md

 ### 🎮 Gameplay Flow

+- 🏁 **Start of the Day**
-- The game begins by displaying the **day banner** and introducing a customer.
+  The game displays the **day banner** and introduces a new customer.

-- You will enter different **minigames** depending on the ingredient being prepared.
+- 🎮 **Ingredient Minigames**
+  Each ingredient triggers a different minigame you must complete.

+- 🍔 **Burger Assembly**
+  Once ingredients are ready, you assemble the burger.

+- ⭐ **Customer Rating**
-- After assembling the burger, the customer gives a **rating** based on accuracy and timing.
+  The customer scores your performance based on accuracy and timing.

+- 🔁 **Daily Cycle (7 Days Total)**
-- This cycle repeats for **seven in-game days**, each ending with summaries and possible upgrades.
+  You repeat the process for **seven in-game days**, receiving:
-- After **Day 7**, the game will show your **final results**, including:
+  - 📋 Daily summaries
+  - 🔧 Upgrade opportunities

+- 🏆 **Final Results (Day 7 Completion)**
+  At the end of the final day, you will receive:
-  - Average ratings
+  - ⭐ Average ratings
-  - Achievements earned
+  - 🏅 Achievements earned
-  - Overall performance summary
+  - 📊 Overall performance summary

 ---